Compiler Qualification Service

 • Avoidance of the use of certain compiler option combinations.

-In cooperation with our partner BUGSENG we offer an additional tool to automatically and systematically enforce the mitigations that are defined in the qualification report that results from the Compiler Qualification Service.
+We offer an additional tool to automatically and systematically enforce the mitigations that are defined in the qualification report that results from the Compiler Qualification Service.
 BUGSENG’s ECLAIR platform for software verification is used to build the Application Hazard Scanner with the specific rules that are needed for the mitigations in the safety manual.
 The Application Hazard Scanner analyses and diagnoses your application source code and application build process for the usage of hazardous compiler features.
 It ensures that all mitigations are automatically enforced and that the compiler can be used safely.
 Example features of the Application Hazard Scanner are:

 • Precise parsing and advanced static analysis techniques to flag all uses of the problematic language constructs in a certain context.